choudharyus/week2-monday3/readme.md

 As this course continues you will encounter plenty of Javascript objects in the wild.
 Spend **10 minutes** on the following...

+* Familarize yourself with the layout of [Twitter](https://twitter.com/TwitterAPI), pay particular attention to the information displayed in a tweet
 * Go to the [Big Ol' Twitter Object](https://git.generalassemb.ly/pages/dc-wdi-fundamentals/big-ol-twitter-object/) page!
 * In the console, you can examine the tweet object by typing `tweet`.
 This object represent this [tweet](https://twitter.com/twitterapi/status/210462857140252672) from the [Twitter API](https://twitter.com/TwitterAPI) account.
 * Answer the questions in the page!
 Test your answers in the console!